airakoze/airakoze/README.md

 - 🌱 I’m looking for Ph.D. positions to further my research career.

-- Checkout a new Programming language that I created for French Speakers called **Lune** (Work In progress...
+- Checkout a new programming language that I created for French Speakers called **Lune** (Work In progress...
 I would love to have some people to work with me)

 - 📫 How to reach me **irakoze.andy@gmail.com**